Skip to Main Content

 Key takeaways

-• The prime rate impacts the cost of credit on consumer loans, including credit card accounts, with the rates on consumer loans moving up or down with the prime rate
+• The prime rate impacts the cost of credit on consumer loans, including credit card accounts, with the rates on consumer loans moving up or down with the prime rate.

-• The prime rate is tied to the Federal Reserve's target interest rate and is typically three percentage points above it
+• The prime rate is tied to the Federal Reserve's target interest rate and is typically three percentage points above it.

-If you read your credit card’s fine print, you might have noticed something like the following phrase: “This APR will vary with the market based on the prime rate.”
-What does that mean?
-Well, most credit cards offer what is called a variable APR — that is, an annual percentage rate of interest that varies over time as the prime rate changes.
-If the prime rate goes up, your credit card interest might increase by some percentage points.
-Likewise, if the prime rate goes down, it might drop by a few points.
+Well, most credit cards offer what is called a variable APR — that is, an annual rate of interest that varies over time as the prime rate changes.
+If the prime rate goes up, your credit card interest might increase by fractions of percentage points.
+Likewise, if the prime rate goes down, it might drop a little.

 You may not be familiar with the prime rate, so we’re going to break it down for you.
 Let’s take a close look at what the prime rate is, how it is determined and how the prime rate affects the interest you pay on your various lines of credit.